open-guides/og-aws/README.md

 ### Service Matrix

-Many services within AWS can at least be compared with Google Cloud offerings or with internal Google services.
-And often times you could assemble the same thing yourself with open source software.
-This table is an effort at listing these rough correspondences.
-(Remember that this table is imperfect as in almost every case there are subtle differences of features!)
+This tables compares AWS services with ones from Google Cloud, Azure and other providers including open source packages.
+Note this table does not adddress subtle differences between offerings!

 | Service                       | AWS                                                                          | Google Cloud                 | Google Internal | Microsoft Azure                    | Other providers                   | Open source “build your own”                               | Openstack     |
 |-------------------------------|------------------------------------------------------------------------------|------------------------------|-----------------|------------------------------------|-----------------------------------|------------------------------------------------------------|------------------------------------------------------------|